NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

 | ``vserver``             | ``all``        |
 +-------------------------+----------------+

 Table 6.18.
-Access Level Permissions Required For Manila Driver for clustered Data ONTAP with share server management - with Cluster-wide Administrative Account
+Access Level Permissions Required For Manila Driver for ONTAP with share server management - with Cluster-wide Administrative Account

 .. _table-6.19: